-FROM: , Field Office Counsel

-The subject application has been reviewed and the Field Office Counsel's comments are as follows:
+MEMOR RANDUM FOR: Supervisory Project Manager FROM: Field Office Counsel SUBJE ECT: Technical Processing Review and Findings Memorandum Proje sor Name: ect Location: ect No.: Secti ion 811 Only: Proj.
+Type/# of Sites: # of Units per Site: Couns The subject application has been reviewed and the Field Office sel's comments are as follows: 1.
 The Sponsor is an eligible private nonprofit entity (Section 202) or nonprofit entity with a 501(c)(3) IRS tax exemption (Section 811), no part of the net earnings of which inures to the benefit of any private party and which is not controlled by or under the direction of persons seeking to derive profit or gain therefrom.
+Yes No Comments.
 2. The Sponsor has the necessary legal authority to sponsor the project, to assist the Owner and to apply for the capital advance.
+Yes No Comments:

-(Technical Processing - Counsel) - continued Project No.

-3. exemption wit a copy of the the IRS reque blanket exemp has an IRS tax exemption ruling, a blanket the Sponsor specifically named in the list, or the letter from the national/parent organization to esting that the Sponsor be included under its oution.
-NOTE: For Section 811 applications, the must be under Section 501(c)(3) of the IRS tax oIf No, the application must be rejected.
-Comments: 4. nly: The Sponsor is a public body or an ty of a public body.
-Yes 1 No If Yes, the application must be rejected.
-Comments: 5. control.
-(See has submitted legally acceptable evidence of site e Exhibit 4(d) of the Section 202 or Section 811 on of the SuperNOFA.)
+nical Processing - Counsel) - continued ect No. 3.
+The Sponsor has an IRS tax exemption ruling, a blanket exemption with the Sponsor specifically named in the list, or a copy of the letter from the national/parent organization to the IRS requesting that the Sponsor be included under its blanket exemption.
+NOTE: For Section 811 applications, the tax exemption must be under Section 501(c)(3) of the IRS tax code.
+Yes No If No, the application must be rejected.
+Comments: 4.
+Section 202 Only: The Sponsor is a public body or an instrumentality of a public body.
+Yes No If Yes, the application must be rejected.
+Comments: 5.
+The Sponsor has submitted legally acceptable evidence of site control.
+(See Exhibit 4(d) of the Section 202 or Section 811 program section of the SuperNOFA.) program section of the Supernora.)
 Yes No N/A (811 site identified) Section 202: If No, the application must be rejected.
 Section 811: If No, the site must be rejected and the application will be placed in Category B for selection purposes.
 Comments: